 About McCarthy + Co

-With more than 30 years of experience in dealing with medical negligence and product liability claims, McCarthy + Co. has expertise in a wide variety of fields including faulty and defective medical devices.
+With more than 30 years of experience in dealing with product liability and medical negligence claims, McCarthy + Co. has expertise in a wide variety of fields including faulty and defective medical devices.
 We are a family-run business, and we pride ourselves on offering honest, impartial and helpful advice.

 Our offices are based in Dublin and Cork, but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance and assistance on any form of personal injury.